victorBuzdugan/ConsumablesTracker/README.md

 All elements (except products) cannot be deleted or retired if they still have products (also retired products) attached to them.
 If you could delete (or retire) a user then all the product would remain orphan by not having a responsable for inventorying them.
 In order to delete (or retire) an element you must first reassign all the attached products.

 ### Edit user
-Along with with all the fields presented in [create new user](https://github.com/victorBuzdugan/ConsumablesTracker#new-user) you can switch the inventory check to release inventory for this user as explained in the [inventory check start](https://github.com/victorBuzdugan/ConsumablesTracker#inventory-check-start).
+Along with with all the fields presented in [create new user](https://github.com/victorBuzdugan/ConsumablesTracker#new-user) you can switch the inventory check to release inventory for this user as explained in the [inventory check start](https://github.com/victorBuzdugan/ConsumablesTracker#inventory-check-start) and change the user's order in the individual schedule.

 ### Edit category, supplier
 You can edit all the fields as described in [create new category or supplier](https://github.com/victorBuzdugan/ConsumablesTracker#new-category-or-supplier).